openbracellc/hugo-2020JAN4_v1/site/content/products/_index.md

 intro:
   blurbs:
     - image: /img/illustrations-coffee.svg
-      heading: Page Optimization
       text: >
-        Optimize both the content and HTML source code of individual web pages in order to rank higher and earn more relevant traffic in search engines.
+        Here's the question: Does your search engine understand your site better?
+Is your site optimized both content and code-wide?
+We help clients realize which individual web/app pages impact your search ranking performance.
+In order to rank higher and earn more relevant traffic in search engines, our on-page optimization efforts includes optimizing web page titles, meta descriptions, tags, schema markup and keyword research that are among the few important on-page ranking factors.
+Keyword analysis used to identify which keywords to target with search engine optimized effort.
+KEYSOME helps to build schema markups that helps search engines instantly understand your content better.
     - image: /img/illustrations-coffee-gear.svg
       text: >
         We offer a small, but carefully curated selection of brewing gear and